 Students collecting 5 of each sticker will then receive a bronze, silver or gold certificate depending on whether they have achieved 20, 40 or 60 stickers.
 The certificate and postcard are presented to the student in class and must be included under 'positive behaviour' in one school.
 Students who then complete a 4th Soar postcard are eligible to receive SOAR and Building Coorparoo Character branded shoelaces.
 These can be worn in school shoes or laced through their school hat (for students with Velcro shoes).
+Students who have received shoelaces in a previous year can elect to receive a SOAR branded handball instead.

-Students may also demonstrate behaviours that exemplify our school wide expectations for SOAR and Building Coorparoo Character, yet can be difficult to define within only one element - and in these instances only, students may be awarded a gold SOAR sticker which they can place anywhere on their postcard

-All staff are encouraged to employ their own class based recognition systems.
+Students may also demonstrate behaviours that exemplify our school wide expectations for SOAR and Building Coorparoo Character, yet can be difficult to define within only one element - and in these instances only, students may be awarded a gold SOAR sticker which they can place anywhere on their postcardAll staff are encouraged to employ their own class based recognition systems.